 The British Council is the United Kingdom's international organisation for educational opportunities and cultural relations.
-The British Council creates international opportunities for the people of the UK and other countries and builds trust between them worldwide.
+We create international opportunities for the people of the UK and other countries, building trust worldwide.

-The iconic building in New Delhi has been designed by renowned architect Charles Correa and was opened in 1993 displaying a unique mural by Howard Hodgkin on the façade symbolising the banyan tree – an enduring image of India -- along with a sculpture by Stephen Cox in the Charbagh called the Descent of the Ganges.
+Our iconic building in New Delhi was designed by renowned architect Charles Correa and was opened in 1993 displaying a unique mural by Howard Hodgkin on the façade symbolising the banyan tree – an enduring image of India -- along with a sculpture by Stephen Cox in the Charbagh called the Descent of the Ganges.

-We also manage prestigious scholarships and training awards, including the Jubilee scholarships, the Commonwealth Scholarship and Fellowship Plan and the Charles Wallace India Trust awards.
+We also manage prestigious scholarships and training awards, including the GREAT scholarships, the Commonwealth scholarships and Fellowship, and the Charles Wallace India Trust scholarships, and Hornby scholarships.

-Our English language centres in Chennai, Kolkata and New Delhi provide a range of general and business English classes, specialised skills based programmes and young learner courses.
+Our English Language Teaching Centres in Chennai, Kolkata and New Delhi provide a range of general and business English courses, specialised skills-based programmes, and courses for young learners.

 We work with a wide range of government departments and partner organisations all over India and the UK to nurture mutually beneficial collaborations in arts, education and English Language.
 Our global programme The Climate Connection brings people around the world together to meet the challenges of climate change by enabling ideas and innovation.